tytydraco/yessleep/out/Ive_been_struggling_to_stay_awake_over_the_last_few_weeks_I_visited_a_therapist_Apparently_Ive_been_going_to_a_class_I_dont_remember_taking.md

 There was a sleek black car in pursuit of us.
 Green Hoodie was struggling to stay upright, throwing his arms out, his panicked yelling to the others in the front clanging in my head.

 "Drive slower!
-I can't reach–" He slammed into the side, hissing in pain.
+I can't reach–" The van door swung outwards with him still clinging on.

 But I could barely register his yells, or the people who were after us.